oliverphilcox/oliverphilcox.github.io/_pages/code.md

 RascalC
 --------

-[RascalC](https://RascalC.readthedocs.io) is a C++ code to compute covariance matrices of galaxy two- and three-point correlation functions in arbitrary survey geometries, based on ([Philcox et al. 2019](https://arxiv.org/abs/1904.11070); [Philcox & Eisenstein 2019](https://arxiv.org/abs/1910.04764)).
+[RascalC](https://RascalC.readthedocs.io) is a C++ code to quickly compute covariance matrices of galaxy two- and three-point correlation functions in arbitrary survey geometries, based on ([Philcox et al. 2019](https://arxiv.org/abs/1904.11070); [Philcox & Eisenstein 2019](https://arxiv.org/abs/1910.04764)).
 This is a fast Monte Carlo integrator of the relevant 12-18 dimensional integrals, and has been shown to give highly accurate covariances in a fraction of the time required from mock catalogs, fully taking into account anisotropies from the survey window.
 Covariances can be computed both for correlation functions in Legendre multipoles, correlation functions in angular bins and jackknife correlation functions.
 This is currently being used by a number of teams, including eBOSS, and extensive documentation is available online.

 HADES
 ------